 "We could stop this law from being put into action, or we could just sit here and watch our hands.""Whoa, they're huge!"

 - Lisa also did this after drinking the water at Duff Gardens.

 - In An Extremely Goofy Movie, Bobby contemplates his gloves.

-- The fingerless Powerpuff Girls seem to be all right with this, and this is inverted and lampshaded in "Criss Cross Crisis."
+- The finger-less Powerpuff Girls seem to be all right with this.
+Inverted and lampshaded in "Criss Cross Crisis".
 The Professor's gone-wrong experiment causes everybody to switch bodies, with Buttercup in the Professor's body.
 When she sees she now has fingers, she bursts into tears.

 - When the phone rings, she tries to pick it up...only to slap the phone onto the floor.
 "ARGH!
 Professor, your hand doesn't work!"

 - Truth in Television in this viral clip of a 7-year-old boy under the influence of dental anesthetic.